coding-to-music/nodejs-application-monitoring-with-prometheus-and-grafana/README.md

 The repository contains a sample Node.js app which integrates the [Prometheus client for node.js](https://github.com/siimon/prom-client) and exposes metrics on [http://localhost:8080/metrics](http://localhost:8080/metrics).
 The metrics are periodically scraped by [Prometheus](https://prometheus.io) and visualized through a [Grafana](https://grafana.com/oss/grafana) monitoring dashboard.

+## Prometheus port has been changed to 9095 to avoid conflicts with existing use of the port

+Prometheus port has been changed to 9095 to avoid conflicts with existing use of the port

 ## Environment variables:

 ```java